david-gallardo/ViolentRiskFactors/terms/README.md

 The following lists relate to association terms:

-- `cognitive.txt` contains a list of the cognitive association terms
+- `violence.txt` contains a list of the violence association terms
 - `disease.txt` contains a list of the disease association terms

 ### Dropped Terms